 If connections are important for websites, imagine how vital they are for human beings.
 We need relationships with each other to optimize our wellbeing.
 To be sure, this looks different for every one of us.
 Some of us are extroverted and are energized by gathering with other people, while others of us are introverted and are energized through solo time.
 Some people come from big families or live in large areas.
 Others are from smaller families or towns.
 Some people deal with things like agoraphobia, social anxiety disorder, or other mental illnesses that keep them secluded.

 Personal SEO in the form of “link building” is about quality more than it is about quantity.
 Think of ways you can reach out to form one or more relationships with others.
-Consider volunteering in the foster care system, a nursing home, a humane society.
+Consider volunteering in the foster care system, a nursing home, a humane society—something important and meaningful to you.
 Think of ways to strengthen connections you already have.
-Nurturing relationships is a great way to optimize your mental health and wellbeing.
+Nurturing relationships is a great way to self-optimize for your mental health and wellbeing.

 - Know your keywords.